kamkor/blog/_posts/2015-10-5-Covariance-And-Contravariance-In-Scala.md

 }
 {% endhighlight %}

 In this type both contravariance and covariance is used. `T` is contravariant type parameter because it is used as `apply` input type and `R` is covariant type parameter because it is used as `apply` return type.
 This makes type `Function1` very flexible.
-Let's examine how contravariance in `Function1` helps to achieve more with less code.
+Let's examine how contravariance in `Function1` helps its user achieve more with less code.
 Below code snippet presents music instruments model.

 {% highlight scala %}
 trait MusicInstrument {
   val productionYear: Int
 }
-case class Guitar(val productionYear: Int) extends MusicInstrument
+case class Guitar(productionYear: Int) extends MusicInstrument
-case class Piano(val productionYear: Int) extends MusicInstrument
+case class Piano(productionYear: Int) extends MusicInstrument
 {% endhighlight %}

 Next code snippet shows a function that returns true if MusicInstrument is vintage.